matban666/restful-booker-playwright/README.md

 ### First time configuration

-Create a .env file and set values (shown in the banner) for ADMIN_USERNAME and ADMIN_PASSWORD
+Create a .env file and set values (shown in the banner) for ADMIN_USERNAME and ADMIN_PASSWORD To run against an different site you can also set BASE_URL in .env

 ### Every time
 <pre>